 #3 Adding a Swimming Pool

-Believe it or not, swimming pools can put buyers off because they’re expensive to heat and maintain.
+Swimming pools can put buyers off because they’re expensive to heat and maintain.
 Furthermore, they rarely get enough use to justify the initial outlay.

 Swimming pools are great on hot summer days, but if you want to make alterations that add value, we recommend staying clear.